diku-dk/futhark-website/blog/2018-06-18-designing-a-programming-language-for-the-desert.rst

 one for C#.
 It would be a relatively small matter to add similar backends for R, Ruby, Java, Swift, Rust, and so forth.
-Yet for each of these backends we would have to set up testing and benchmarking infrastructure to remain they remain operational, even in the face of changes in the library landscape of the target landscape (for example, defects or modifications made to way we access OpenCL).
+Yet for each of these backends we would have to set up testing and benchmarking infrastructure to ensure they remain operational, even in the face of changes in the library landscape of the target landscape (for example, defects or modifications made to way we access OpenCL).
 Over-extension here would result in either spending all our resources on maintenance